 8.1.
 Input Parameters

 8.1.1.
-Full-friction brakes
+Full-friction braking

-The following parameters related to the brake – and the vehicle on which the brake under testing is mounted – shall be available to the testing facility to carry out brake emissions testing with full-friction brakes following this UN GTR.
+The following parameters related to the brake – and the vehicle on which the brake under testing is mounted – shall be available to the testing facility to carry out full-friction braking emissions testing following this UN GTR.

 Table 8.1.
-Required test parameters for full-friction brakes
+Required test parameters for full-friction braking